A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Introduction

-The common interest in all these problems is the modelling of highly complex non-linear advective-dominant flows, with aims at being able to predict a variety of flows; considering variations in the initial, or dynamic, geometrical parameters of the given flow.
-However, due to the severe non-linearity of the problem, this can be a demanding task to accomplish.
-Since flow variations cannot be linearly separated, predicting 'interim' variations -- those between two solved variational flows -- via physical interpolation of the solved flows often yields unsatisfactory results.
-What's more the high-dimensionality poses a demanding computational task, even when attempting other forms of predictive interpolation, forming significantly large data arrays to handle.
-As such, results of solving the flows in their full-dimensional form are often slow and computationally inefficient.
-An established methodology to combat this computational issue, producing order-reduced flows of lower dimension, is reduced order modelling (ROM) \cite{aroma_book,quarteroni2015reduced}, or, model order reduction.
+The common interest in all these problems is the modelling of highly complex non-linear advection-dominated flows, aiming to predict a variety of scenarios, considering variations of the given flow that can be related to both physical or geometrical parameters.
+However, due to the problem's severe non-linearity and multiscale features, simulating these can be a demanding task.
+Since flow and transport evolutions are highly non-linear , predicting 'interim' variations -- those between two solved variational flows -- via physical interpolation of the solved flows often yields unsatisfactory results.
+Moreover, the high dimensionality poses a demanding computational task, even when attempting other forms of predictive interpolation, forming significantly large data arrays to handle.
+As such, solving the flows in their full-dimensional form is often slow and computationally inefficient.
+An established methodology to combat this computational issue, producing order-reduced flows of lower dimension, is model order reduction (MOR) \cite{aroma_book,quarteroni2015reduced}.